NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Introduction

 \section{Introduction}

-The recent surge in math reasoning abilities of Large Language Models (LLMs) is largely driven by a fundamental shift in their learning paradigm, from imitation to self-improvement \citep{deepseekr1,qwen2.5math, jaech2024openai, acereason2025}.
+The recent surge in math reasoning abilities of Large Language Models (LLMs) is largely driven by a fundamental shift in their learning paradigm, from imitation to self-improvement \citep{deepseekr1, jaech2024openai, acereason2025}.
 Instead of relying on reference answers supplied by human annotators or stronger models \citep{liu2024deepseek, OpenAI2023GPT4TR}, the new paradigm requires only a question dataset with a binary verifier to judge the correctness of self-generated answers.
 By reflecting on their own generation, LLMs can improve autonomously.
 This approach not only eliminates the need for costly data annotation but also removes competence ceilings imposed by external teachers, offering a promising path toward general intelligence \citep{deepseekr1,cosmosr1}.

 Reinforcement Learning (RL) appears to be a natural fit for such verification-driven training.
 Specific algorithms like PPO \citep{ppo} and GRPO \citep{grpo} are explicitly designed to maximize reward signals, which can conveniently take the form of a binary verifier outcome.
-In contrast, Supervised Learning (SL) is rarely considered for realizing self-improvement.
-A common view holds that SL is inherently designed to mimic external teachers by memorizing the positive training data, rendering it unsuitable for self-reflective learning from negative mistakes \citep{chu2025sft}.
+In contrast, Supervised Learning (SL) is rarely considered for realizing such verification-driven training.
+A common view holds that SL is inherently designed to memorize the positive data, rendering it unsuitable for self-reflective learning from negative mistakes \citep{chu2025sft}.

-\emph{In this work, we challenge the prevailing notion that self-improvement is exclusive to RL, and demonstrate it can be similarly achieved within the supervised learning paradigm.}
+\emph{In this work, we challenge the prevailing notion that verification-driven training is exclusive to RL, and demonstrate it can be similarly achieved within the supervised learning paradigm.}

-We start with a simple SL baseline: Rejection sampling Fine-Tuning (RFT) \citep{rftcaling,raft}.
+We start with a simple SL baseline: Rejection Fine-Tuning (RFT) \citep{rftcaling, raft}.
 At each iteration, an LLM generates answers to questions.
 A verifier helps reject all negative answers.
 The remaining positive ones are compiled into a dataset to fine-tune the LLM itself in a supervised manner.
-RFT has been demonstrated effective by various works \citep{ bai2022constitutional, ni2023learning, yuan2023rrhf,song2023preference, llama2,raft++}.
+RFT has been demonstrated effective \citep{bai2022constitutional, yuan2023rrhf,song2023preference, llama2,raft++}.
 However, it prevents any learning from negative feedback.
 LLMs are encouraged to reinforce what they already perform well, rather than reflect on their mistakes — an ability we believe critical for achieving general intelligence.

 To overcome this limitation, we propose Negative-aware Fine-Tuning (NFT), an online learning algorithm that enables LLMs to learn from their negative generations (Sec. \ref{sec:method}).
 Like RFT, NFT fine-tunes a positive LLM on positive answers via supervision.
 Crucially, instead of throwing away negative answers, NFT also constructs an \textit{implicit} negative policy to model them.
 This implicit policy is parameterized with the same positive LLM we target to optimize on positive data, enabling direct policy optimization on all LLMs' generations (Figure \ref{fig:implicitnegativepolicy}).
 NFT has minimal memory overhead, as only a single model is maintained throughout training.